 From retailers in Middle America to jewelry manufacturers in India, from polishers in Israel to rough traders in Antwerp and miners in Africa – the global diamond industry seems tired, pessimistic and gloomy.
 Everyone in the pipeline is seeing their sales decline and their turnover shrink, with improvement resting on a distant horizon – constantly receding.
+It seemed that no one was really taking care of business.
 However, there is a glimmer of hope out there.

 De Beers Sight 6: ‘I Take Care of My Business; You Take Care of Yours’